Benjamin-brll/store_app/README.md

 # store_app

-App to buy some products.
+App with a list of products.

 ## Authors